CRT Terminator DV1000 ISA

 Click on the above thumbnails to pixel peep into the full images in 100% size.

-When the effects of CRT Terminator video upsampling and flat panel display upsampling are combined, the different CRT Terminator operation modes produce different final results:
+When the effects of CRT Terminator video upsampling and flat panel display upsampling are combined, the different CRT Terminator operation modes produce different final results.
+The following table compares the pros and cons of the different modes:

 In general we recommend using MultiMode for best picture quality, and falling back to other modes for compatibility, subject to taste.